The magazine that started it all.

 GENERAL OUTFITTERS AND LADIES' GARMENTAGE

 The wonderful people at Old Town make new clothes to old designs, usually based on specific vintage garments found stuffed behind a radiator somewhere and forgotten for a hundred years.
-They do not make to measure but they make to order so you can choose your fabric from their range, and has shifted more towards vintage workwear and simpler patch-pocket garments, but the whole site radiates their very precise aesthetic.
+They do not make to measure but they make to order so you can choose your fabric.
+Items come and go from their range, and has shifted more towards vintage workwear and simpler patch-pocket garments, but the whole site radiates their very precise aesthetic.
 Both stylish and strangely calming.

 A hotly tipped source of reproduction clothes and shoes from the 1920s, 1930s and 1940s, with a store off Carnaby Street.
 Also caters for the swing dance mob, so sells suede-soled dancing shoes too.
 Mostly for ladies but a few items for men too, inlcuding co-respondent shoes.